Are Peter Drucker’s principles still relevant?

 Empower people to do their job

-Watch the entire conversation on BPM in finance.
+Watch the conversation on BPM in finance

 Get all the information to make decisions

-Drucker made informed decision making a structured part of strategy.
+Drucker made informed decision-making a structured part of strategy.
 Data is an important ingredient in drawing conclusions and making predictions.

 Create a culture of continuous improvement